Johnson Weld Campaign

 Yet, despite cutting taxes and the size of government, he improved New Mexico schools, executed a major infrastructure overhaul, and earned national accolades for his leadership in handling the devastating Cerro Grande Fire that swept across the state in 2000.

 So, in the 2012 presidential election, Johnson participated in the Republican Party primary.
 Not surprisingly, his socially tolerant positions combined with his belief that the United States should not be the policeman of the world were marginalized in a Republican primary that seeks rigidity and ideological purity.

-Term-limited, Johnson retired from public office in 2003.
-An avid skier, adventurer, and bicyclist, he has reached the highest peak on four of the seven continents, including Mt.
+As an avid skier, adventurer, ironman, and bicyclist, Gary has scaled the highest peak on each of the seven continents, including Mt.
 Everest.

-He has two grown children- a daughter Seah and a son Erik and currently resides in a house he built himself in Taos, New Mexico.
+Johnson was raised Lutheran.
+He has two grown children, a daughter Seah and a son Erik, and currently resides in a house he built himself in Taos, New Mexico.